singlestore-labs/singlestore-fivetran-source-connector/docs/overview.md

 transactions, and streaming capabilities, enabling users to handle diverse workloads on a single platform.

-**Note:** this connector utilizes
+> NOTE: this connector utilizes SingleStore's [OBSERVE](https://docs.singlestore.com/cloud/reference/sql-reference/data-manipulation-language-dml/observe/) queries that are currently in a preview state.
+As such, they are intended for experimental use only.
 SingleStore's [OBSERVE](https://docs.singlestore.com/cloud/reference/sql-reference/data-manipulation-language-dml/observe/)
 queries which are currently in a preview state.
-As such, it is intended for experimental use only.
+As such, they are intended for experimental use only.

-**Warning**: This connector temporarily doesn't work with [Unlimited Storage Databases](https://docs.singlestore.com/db/v8.7/manage-data/local-and-unlimited-database-storage-concepts/)
+> WARNING: This connector temporarily doesn't work with [Unlimited Storage Databases](https://docs.singlestore.com/db/v8.7/manage-data/local-and-unlimited-database-storage-concepts/). with [Unlimited Storage Databases](https://docs.singlestore.com/db/v8.7/manage-data/local-and-unlimited-database-storage-concepts/)

 ------------------